General Intelligence Test Questions and Answers:

 (d) 8

-How many such symbols are there in the above arrangement each of which is immediately preceded by a number and immediately followed by a consonant ?
+How many such vowels are there in the above arrangement, each of which is immediately preceded by a symbol and immediately followed by a number ?

 (a) None